Augustindou/natural2lean/README.md

-# Natural2Lean
+# natural2lean

 Translation of natural language proofs to lean4 for verification.
-The objective was to make a proof of concept, integrating a command line interface (CLI) to try out some proofs quickly.
+The objective was to make a proof of concept of the translation system.

 Project developed for a master's thesis.
 Advisor : François Glineur